Skip to main content

 World Roles System

-Worlds support a role-based permission system with the following roles:
+Worlds support a role-based permission system with the following roles defined in the Role enum:

 RoleDescription